demetriomagatti/bioinformatics_basics/README.md

 ## Files and structure
 <ul>
 <li> The repository is structured so that it can be installed as a package via pip install command; this holds for advanced (but still basic) tools and functions required to solve the latest exercises.
+Solution for first exercises may be written as "simple" functions.
 </ul>

 ## Exercises